hfhbd/serviceloader-gradle-plugin/README.md

 }
 ```

-> **Note**
+> [!NOTE]
-The Kotlin compiler plugin does not support Java source code.
+> The Kotlin compiler plugin does not support Java source code.
 In this case, you need to use the ksp plugin.

 ## Annotate the code